GRIDAPPSD/app-deconfliction/service/README.md

 ## Post FY24 TO-DO

 <ul>
-<li>Add commands to prerequisite item 2 for adding measurements to the modified 123apps model allowing it to run simulations.
+<li>Include commands to prerequisite item 2 for adding measurements to the modified 123apps model allowing it to run simulations.
+<li>Get file-based weights working in combination with automatic cooperation incentive weights.
 <li>Need to get the modified 123apps model added to the default GridAPPS-D platform distribution.
 <li>Design changes to the GOSS-HELICS bridge allowing the deconfliction service to intercept CIM DifferenceBuilder messages sent to the GridLAB-D simulation.
 <li>Support cooperation in competing apps with a modiified objective function given the intended phi function is non-linear/concave.
-<li>Get file-based weights working in combination with automatic cooperation incentive weights.
 </ul>